 Quinnipiac University is a private coeducational university with three campuses, with the main campus located in Hamden, Connecticut.
 With 9,746 total students and a 15:1 student-faculty ratio, the University offers more than 100 undergraduate programs and 50 minors.
 Quinnipiac supports students through the Department of Cultural and Global Engagement; the Intergroup Dialogue Series; clubs like Black Student Union, Latino Cultural Society, and South Asian Society; and more.

-Want to attend college in the northern region but looking for more options?
-Check out our other list of Great Colleges and Universities in the Northeast That Value Diversity.
+Want to attend college in a little further south than New England?
+Check out our other list of Great Colleges and Universities in the Northeast and South That Value Diversity.